Approach to Universal Design

 Seiko Epson invites employees and members of their families to participate in a monitor program.
 Registered monitors evaluate product usability and design from an ordinary user’s perspective.

-In FY2018, we had 366 registered monitors and asked them to evaluate 10 products prior to release, including printers, projectors, and wearables, to identify things such as product operability, visibility, and receptiveness.
+In FY2019, we had 287 registered monitors and asked them to evaluate the products prior to release, including printers, projectors, and wearables, to identify things such as product operability, visibility, and receptiveness.

 Some of Epson's Universal Design Features

 To enable anyone anywhere to operate our products, we decide the configuration of operating panels as well as dimensions, colors, textures, and markings based on data about usage environments and usage applications.
 We try to maximize the ease with which each product can be handled.

 Automatic Keystone Correction for Quick Set-Up (Business Projectors)

 Projectors produce vertically or horizontally distorted ("keystone") images when they are set up at an oblique angle to the screen for some reason.
 These keystone effects need to be corrected by pressing a button.

 Epson's EB-1795F business projector has one-touch image position and adjustment features that enable even novice users to effortlessly align images so that they sharp and clear.
 By eliminating troublesome and time-consuming set-up, we have enabled anyone to smoothly prepare a projector for business meetings.